-- Cash Break-Even Point: As we know that it is quite challenging for the new projects to attain the break-even point in the first few years of business, therefore for the concept of cash break-even point was introduced where the total revenue generated is equivalent to the total cash expenditure incurred.
+We know that it is quite challenging for the new projects to attain the break-even point in the first few years of business.
+Therefore, for the concept of cash break-even point was introduced where the total revenue generated is equivalent to the total cash expenditure incurred.

 Following is the formula to calculate the cash break-even point: